by far surpassed our expectations. Portugal is a fascinating

 Especially remarkable and impressive

-were the unusual large fortresses on high hilltops, the mighty
+were the unusual large fortresses on high hilltops like in

-as well as marvellous castles.
+as well as marvellous castles and architectural masterpisces of churches and cloisters.
 Thus we often felt like taken back

 into the times of the Moorish conquerors and the expulsion of them